Nigeria asks Facebook, other platforms to curtail hate speech - NewsBreak

 Nigeria asks Facebook, other platforms to curtail hate speech

-ABUJA, May 17 (Reuters) - Nigeria is monitoring Meta Platforms Inc's (FB.O) Facebook and other platforms to ensure they comply with demands to curtail hate speech on their sites, as it steps up its campaign for responsible use of social media, Information Minister Lai Mohammed said on Tuesday.
+ABUJA (Reuters) - Nigeria is monitoring Meta Platforms Inc’s Facebook and other platforms to ensure they comply with demands to curtail hate speech on their sites, as it steps up its campaign for responsible use of social media, Information Minister Lai Mohammed said on Tuesday.

 Mohammed’s comments came after meeting with Facebook’s team in Nigeria’s capital, Abuja.
 He said Facebook had done nothing to curtail the activities of separatist group Indigenous People of Biafra (IPOB) on their platform despite several complaints.